 Carlos SANVEE (Togo) is Secretary General of the World Alliance of YMCAs.
 He took up the role in January 2019.

-During the 19th YMCA World Council in Chiang Mai, Thailand in July 2018, Carlos became the first African to be elected Secretary General of World YMCA.
+During the 19th YMCA World Council in Chiang Mai, Thailand in July 2018, he became the first African to be elected Secretary General of World YMCA.

 He holds a first degree in Physics and Chemistry from Université du Bénin in Togo, and a “Diplôme des Hautes études de pratiques sociales (DHEPS)” from Université Lyon Lumière II, France.